Contracts and Grants Manager

 - The Associate is required to have close visual acuity including color, depth perception, and field of vision to perform an activity, such preparing and analyzing data and figures; transcribing; viewing a computer terminal; or extensive reading

-Children’s Advocacy Centers of Tennessee offers a competitive benefits package, including health, dental, and vision options (employee coverage paid partially by employee and primarily be organization), while eligible dependents can be covered with coverage paid for by employee.
+Children’s Advocacy Centers of Tennessee offers a competitive benefits package, including health, dental, and vision options (employee coverage paid for partially by employee and primarily by organization) while eligible dependents can obtain coverage (with dependent coverage paid for by employee).
 Employees may become eligible for a retirement plan option, which includes employer match.
-Details will be shared with qualified applicants.
+Details will be shared with qaulified applicants.

 How to Apply

 Please submit cover letter and resume to email@example.com no later than Friday, December 4, 2020 at 4:30 p.m.
 CST.

 - Type: Full-Time